jasonhuang23/jasonhuang23.github.io/essays/meteor-gotchas.md

   nothing seemed to have worked.
 I was ultimately prompted with the digits homepage with no data, and an inverted menubar.
 It was very fustrating and I honestly would have restarted the whole thing until I randomly decided to check Slack to see if anybody else was encountering the same problem that I had, and what did you know, there was actually somebody else that encountered the same problem that made me so fustrated.
-Finally, as I read through the solution, I was felt like a complete idiot.
+Finally, as I read through the solution, I felt like an complete idiot.
 It turns out that I had forgot to import a file onto my home-page.js, and just of that one little mistake hindered me from finally finishing my WOD.
 That is why after going through the experience, I realized that it is really important to make sure that whenever you're creating a new file, that it is important that you make sure you imported all the data that you need because 9/10 times, that maybe the reason why your application is showing up the way that it is suppose to be.